As technology continues to grow rapidly, its impact has been felt far and wide, even in the motorcycle riding world.

 No genuine list of the top-rated motorcycle intercom reviews will fail to feature the Sena 30K.
 This is owing to its great features and the high level of popularity it currently enjoys amongst motorcycle riders.

-Featuring a sleek and compact design, the Sena 30K is also a top-end motorcycle communication system that features the superior Mesh Intercom communication technology.
+Featuring a sleek and compact design, the Sena 30K is also a top-end motorcycle communication system that features the superior Mesh network Intercom communication technology for its sena intercom systems.
 This allows an unlimited number of riders to connect.

-The system also boasts of a pretty extended communication range of up to 1.2 miles in open terrain, though this range can be affected if you’re riding in mountain terrains, just like in the case of Cardo.
+The system also boasts of a pretty extended communication range of up to 1.2 miles in open terrain, though this range can be affected if you’re riding in mountain terrains, just like in the case of Cardo systems.

 Key features of Sena 30K: